 It was also the fastest ship of its time, and you can explore this architectural wonder – the world’s sole surviving tea clipper – aboard a guided tour where you can also enjoy a classic British afternoon tea too.
 If you’re wanting to continue your historic adventure, then make your way to the National Maritime Museum, where you’ll be able to discover ‘epic stories of exploration and endeavour that have shaped our world today’.

 📍You’ll find the Cutty Sark at SE10 9HT and the National Maritime Museum at SE10 9NF.

 7. Admire the exquisite architecture of the Old Royal Naval College and the Painted Hall

 Greenwich ain’t exactly short of beautiful buildings it has to be said, though the Painted Hall at the Old Royal Naval College is arguably the jewel in the borough’s crown.
 Nicknamed the ‘Sistine Chapel of England’, this extraordinary hall is an artistic masterpiece which is an ode to Baroque design.

 Designed in the early 18th century by Sir James Thornhill, it features 40,000 square feet of walls and ceilings, and all these surfaces are covered in striking images depicting 200 figures including kings, queens and mythological creatures.
-As you wander around the rest of the Old Royal Naval College, you might be able to recognise scenes from some famous Hollywood blockbusters, including ‘The Dark Knight Rises’, ‘The King’s Speech’ and ‘Pirates of the Caribbean’.
+As you wander around the rest of the Old Royal Naval College, you might be able to recognise filming locations from some famous Hollywood blockbusters, including ‘The Dark Knight Rises’, ‘The King’s Speech’ and ‘Pirates of the Caribbean’.
 You can explore it further on a guided tour – grab your tickets here.

-You’ll find the Painted Hall and the Old Royal Naval College at SE10 9NN.
+📍You’ll find the Painted Hall and the Old Royal Naval College at SE10 9NN.